ThingLabsIo/ThingLabsIo.github.io/pages/device/arduino/input-controls-output.md

 ---
 layout: page-fullwidth
 title: "Input Controls Output"
-subheadline: "Arduino + Azure IoT Lab 4"
+subheadline: "Arduino Thing 101 Labs #4"
 teaser: "In this lab you will use analog input to control digital output."
 show_meta: true
-comments: true
+comments: false
 header: no
 breadcrumb: true
-categories:
-    - iot-arduino-labs
-    - maker-101
+categories: [arduino, iot, maker, javascript, node.js, johnny-five]
+collection: "arduino-101"
-permalink: "/arduino/04/"
+permalink: "/device/arduino/input-controls-output"
 ---
-If you haven't already done so, please follow the instructions in [Lab 00: Getting Started](../00/) section.
+If you haven't already done so, please follow the instructions in [Lab 00: Getting Started](../getting-started) section.

 ### Table of Contents
 *  Auto generated table of contents